mohanraj1980/AZ500-Lab/Instructions/Labs/Module_1/LAB_02_Key_Vault.md

     ```

-5. Create a key vault in the resource group. **The VaultName must be unique therefore change <keyvault name> to somethign unique.**
+5. Create a key vault in the resource group. **The VaultName must be unique therefore change <keyvault name> to something unique.**

     ```powershell
     New-AzKeyVault -VaultName '<keyvault name>' -ResourceGroupName 'KeyVaultPSRG' -Location 'eastus'